manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 -  0 - disabled and default value, all attributes are loaded in memory (the normal behaviour of docinfo = extern)
 -  1 - all attributes stay on disk.
-Daemon loads no files (spa, spm, sps).
+Daemon loads no files (.spa, .spb).
    This is the most memory conserving mode, however it is also the slowest as the whole doc-id-list and block index doesn't load.
 -  pool - only pooled attributes stay on disk.
-Pooled attributes are string, MVA, and JSON attributes (sps, spm files).
-Scalar attributes stored in docinfo (spa file) load as usual.
+Pooled attributes are string, MVA, and JSON attributes (.spb file).
+Scalar attributes stored in docinfo (.spa file) load as usual.

 This option does not affect indexing in any way, it only requires daemon restart.